linusg/rocketchat-dark/README.md

 ## Why?

 Because everything needs a dark theme.
-And because Rocket-Chat has no dark mode yet, except for the iOS app.
+And because Rocket.Chat has no dark mode yet, except for the iOS app.

 ## Installation